js-jslog/generator-tdd/README.md

 Following completion, the following actions must be taken:

-- Remove the `postinstall` npm script from the generated package.json
-- Add 'jest' to the plugins section of the eslint configuration
-- You may or may not need to also add the folloing to the plugins section of the eslint configuration depending on your setup
+- Add the following to the `plugins` section of the eslint config.
+Each may or may not be relevant depending on the config setup you have requested:
+  - 'jest'
-  - @typescript-eslint
+  - '@typescript-eslint'
-  - import
+  - 'import'

 - Run `yarn install` just to be sure that any automatic `npm` installs haven't removed required dependencies
 - Run `yarn run test` and `yarn run lint` to make sure that things are working
   - The lint might fail depending on the config you've chosen but the test should pass.